The MasterCase 5 chassis Cooler Master Bringing modularity to a new level. Is it a promise of unique design for each user?

 Today in the review there is a case I have been waiting for a long time since I first learned about it.
 After much planning, Koller Master launches the MasterCase 5 package, a package that gives users more freedom to decide how it looks and is arranged inside and out.

-The MasterCase 5 is a mid-tower case, which means it fits standard motherboards ATX Or smaller (like mATX and mITX).
-This case comes with upgrade options and another, more advanced version called MasterCase Pro 5.
+The MasterCase 5 is a mid-tower chassis and that means it fits on boards whether or not ATX standard (like mATX and mITX).
+This package comes with upgrade options and another, more advanced version called MasterCase Pro 5.

 The Pro comes with a docking fitted to an additional radiator and fan, as well as additional hard drive docks.
 Accessories that you can buy separately are a transparent side window and cases hard drives.
 The Pro version you receive with these components will pay $ 140, while the simpler version only costs $ 110.
 The 25 will pay $ 3 on the side window, the 15 package will pay $ 2, and the 13 package will pay $ XNUMX.